Clan Rising

 What does the surname Nilsen mean?

-'Son of Nils' — the Norwegian Nicholas, in the -sen patronymic.
+'Son of Nils', the Norwegian Nicholas, in the -sen patronymic.
 Spelled apart from the Swedish Nilsson and the Danish Nielsen, though one saint's name lies under all three.
-Nilsen is the Norwegian son of Nils, the worn-down Nicholas — a common surname whose spelling alone places it: Norway's Nilsen, Sweden's Nilsson, Denmark's Nielsen, three kingdoms parting one name three ways.
+Nilsen is the Norwegian son of Nils, the worn-down Nicholas, a common surname whose spelling alone places it: Norway's Nilsen, Sweden's Nilsson, Denmark's Nielsen, three kingdoms parting one name three ways.

-Is Nilsen a Norwegian surname?
+Is Nilsen Norwegian or Danish?

 How old is the Nilsen surname?

-Nilsen is the Norwegian son of Nils, the worn-down Nicholas — a common surname whose spelling alone places it: Norway's Nilsen, Sweden's Nilsson, Denmark's Nielsen, three kingdoms parting one name three ways.
+Nilsen is the Norwegian son of Nils, the worn-down Nicholas, a common surname whose spelling alone places it: Norway's Nilsen, Sweden's Nilsson, Denmark's Nielsen, three kingdoms parting one name three ways.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Nilsen name took its modern form within that long settlement.

 What is the Nilsen family known for?

-Son of Nils — the Norwegian Nicholas.
-Nilsen is the Norwegian son of Nils, the worn-down Nicholas — a common surname whose spelling alone places it: Norway's Nilsen, Sweden's Nilsson, Denmark's Nielsen, three kingdoms parting one name three ways.
+Son of Nils, the Norwegian Nicholas.
+Nilsen is the Norwegian son of Nils, the worn-down Nicholas, a common surname whose spelling alone places it: Norway's Nilsen, Sweden's Nilsson, Denmark's Nielsen, three kingdoms parting one name three ways.

 Where is the Nilsen surname found today?